dm-guy/utm-alternative/README.md

 *now populates the cookie each visit
 *less code and cleaner, easier to customize (but will work fine out of the box)

-For the documentation of version 1.1, see readme 1.1
+<i>Note that you can migrate easily as long as you keep the YOURDOMAIN.com value the same.
+For the documentation of version 1.1, see readme 1.1</i>

 <h2>The SRC value</h2>
 Since not all analytics platforms employ the utm_campaign query string paraemter, and since the auto-tagging of adwords enables you to omit it, one of the efficient way to track campaign is by using a new campaign query string paremeter: "src".
 Each time this parameter is declared in the URL, the utm-alternative code takes action.